Dry Eyes Allergies – 7 Shocking Causes

 • Wearing shades or glasses outside to help keep dust from getting into the eye

-Apart from restricting allergens, individuals can converse with their PCP about OTC and drugs given by the physician for their dry eyes.
+Apart from restricting allergens, you can converse with your PCP about OTC and drugs given by the physician for dry eyes.
 Some potential choices include:

 • Decongestant eyedrops